 This morning I was talking to a guy about our career history and how we had progressed over the years.
-The conversation took place during my Spanish lesson so it wasn’t the easiest chat I’ve had but I think in his broken English and my terrible Spanish we were trying to say the same thing… that we were in Barcelona because we had been in a bit of a rut in our lives and fancied a change.
-For me this was a personal rut and for him a professional one.
+The conversation took place during my Spanish lesson so it wasn’t the most comfortable chat I’ve had but I think in his broken English and my terrible Spanish we were trying to say the same thing… that we were in Barcelona because we had been in a bit of a rut in our lives and fancied a change.
+For me, this was a personal rut and for him a professional one.

-Again this isn’t common, most of us come to a grinding halt completely by accident.
-These ruts we get stuck in do not come with any prior warning signs they just sneak up on us like the flu or gaining a few pounds in weight!
+Again this isn’t common, most of us come to a grinding halt entirely by accident.
+These ruts we get stuck in do not come with any prior warning signs they sneak up on us like the flu or gaining a few pounds in weight!
 Professional ruts are harder to detect because we have less control over their appearance than we do personal plateaus.
-Most of us invest more in our personal lives and so want to make changes as soon as we feel down or bored.
+Most of us invest more in our own lives and so want to make changes as soon as we feel down or bored.
 Professional ruts tend to sneak up on us because we have been in denial far longer than we know and I do think as an assistant it can be particularly hard to avoid these pitfalls because it is so difficult to get promoted in our profession and or move away from our everyday routine.

 - you are bored, unmotivated and unchallenged

 - you can do your job with your eyes closed and standing on your head

 - nothing you do makes a difference, and you’ve lost interest in trying

 - you can’t create or innovate new ideas for all the red tape and bureaucracy in your company

 - you can’t keep up with the pace of the work and no one in your company has noticed

 The terrible thing is that most of these signs led to real underperformance, missing deadlines, forgetting tasks and falling behind your colleagues and peers.
 Getting stuck in a rut doesn’t necessarily get you fired, but it certainly won’t win you a promotion or a pay rise anytime soon.